Written by Karen Selby, RN | Medically Reviewed By Dr. Jacques Fontaine | Edited By Walter Pacheco | Last Update: July 29, 2024

 Mesothelioma Type

-Mesothelioma is divided into several types, and each has a unique survival rate.
+Mesothelioma is divided into several types, each with a unique survival rate.
 The median survival rate with mesothelioma is 1 year.
-This means that 1 year after diagnosis, half of individuals with mesothelioma are still alive, and the other half have died.
+This means that one year after diagnosis, half of individuals with mesothelioma are still alive, and the other half have died.
 The 5-year survival rate is less than 10%.
 The mesothelioma stage also affects how long someone may live.
 This staging may impact the death rate, but the CDC does not track this data.

 Malignant peritoneal mesothelioma has a poor prognosis.
 The median age-adjusted survival rate in studies is 11.6 months.
 This means only half of people diagnosed with this cancer are alive after 11.6 months.
 Pericardial mesothelioma is extremely rare and also carries a poor prognosis.
 On average, people with this cancer type live 6 to 10 months after their diagnosis.